MarktW86/azure-psdocs-processing/azurestackps/1.2.9/AzureRM.AzureStackStorage/Get-ACSFarm.md

 # Get-ACSFarm

 ## SYNOPSIS
-Retrieve the Azure-consistent Storage Farm and its properties and settings.
+Gets the ACS Farm and its properties and settings.

 ## SYNTAX